-Finding neat places you put your built in wine cooler can be an interesting and creative challenge for homeowners.
-Because there’s no ready made place for them in your home, you get to choose where and how they’re stored.
+Finding neat places you put your built in wine cooler or built-in beverage coolers can be an interesting and creative challenge for homeowners.
+Because there’s no ready-made place for them in your home, you get to choose where and how they’re stored.
 You need someplace convenient that won’t hinder foot traffic or subject the unit to any environmental stress.
 Take time to consider where you spend the most time entertaining and enjoying wine, where you have available space, and where you’ll be able to access it most often.
 They can fit almost anywhere so finding neat places to put your wine cooler is never hard.
 Here are some of the most popular.

 - Space.
 Installing a wine cooler under your countertop often requires the removal of some of your cabinets and drawers in order to make room.
 A popular choice with homeowners is to remove their trash compactor and replace it with a wine cooler instead of sacrificing any of their kitchen cabinets.
 Like trash compactors, wine cooler sizes vary between models, which makes it easy to find a cooler that will accommodate the space.